Policy

 Employer with an amount due or overdue

-The WSIB may require security with a value as described above plus the amount due or overdue.
+The WSIB may require security with a value as described in this policy plus the amount due or overdue.

 Failure to comply with security request